 Birdwatching at Kamo River in Kyoto

-I wanted to do a birdwatching trip report for Kyoto, but I thought I would make it a simple article for everyone.
-Even beginners can enjoy reading this accompanied by some photos instead of making it super detailed and technical.
+I wanted to write a birdwatching trip report for Kyoto, but I decided to make it a simple article for everyone.
+Even beginners can enjoy reading this, accompanied by some photos, rather than making it overly detailed and technical.

-Every morning before I headed to work, I would head to the riverbanks, looking for common birds that frequent the area, such as the Japanese Wagtail, Grey Heron, Mandarin Duck, and the beautiful Japanese Cormorant.
+Every morning, before I headed to work, I would visit the riverbanks, looking for common birds that frequent the area, such as the Japanese Wagtail, Grey Heron, Mandarin Duck, and the beautiful Japanese Cormorant.

-I was told that if I was lucky, I could spot more elusive species like the Common Kingfisher or the Japanese Bush Warbler.
+I was told that if I were lucky, I could spot more elusive species, such as the Common Kingfisher or the Japanese Bush Warbler.
 Well, that section of luck was not shining during April, or maybe I didn’t go off too far up the river.

-For your added information, the Kamogawa River runs for 31 kilometres long, and the part that cuts through downtown Kyoto is around two to three kilometres long.
-So, usually, people will walk along this part of the river.
+For your added information, the Kamogawa River runs for 31 kilometres, and the part that cuts through downtown Kyoto is around two to three kilometres long.
+Typically, people walk along this part of the river.

 Armed with my Canon R7 and my RF 100-500mm lens, I would spend about an hour in the morning walking an estimated one to two kilometres along the Kamo River.
-Ducks are probably one of the most common birds to spot, with an estimate of at least three to four species in April.
+Ducks are probably one of the most common birds to spot, with an estimated three to four species in April.

 Kamo River Bird List